yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 #### Anonymous Functions

-Something that might have happened here that could be a bit confusing, we set height to an anonymous function.
+In our code we set height to an anonymous function.
+These can be a bit confusing, so let's dig into what this means.

 ```js
     .attr( "height", function(d){